jwczerwinski/VLANs/README.md

 # VLAN Configurations

 <h2>Description</h2>
-Confgiure VLANs for each department.
+Configure VLANs for each department.

 <h2>Environments Used </h2>